rendon/graph_illustrator/README.md

 Features
 ========
 - Reads relationships from STDIN (keyboard), although you can always read from files using pipelining.
-- Vertex Dragging - The positions of the vertices are generated randomly so you have to drag the positions as you like (mouse's left button).
+- Vertex Dragging - The positions of the vertices are generated randomly so you have to drag the vertices as you like (mouse's left button).
 - Plane Dragging - Use the mouse's right button to drag the drawing area.
 - Zoom - sometimes we need a better perspective (use the mouse wheel).